signals header

 Accelerometers

 Industrial-scale sensor fabrication is essential to developing a precision robotic hand.
-ADI is developing tactile sensor prototypes with a resolution five times higher than that of a human fingertip.
+ADI is developing scalable tactile sensor prototypes, achieving resolutions up to five times that of a human fingertip.
 The different modalities are an excellent example of sensor fusion, dedicated to providing the highest performing tactile sensor suite for the humanoid hand.

 INTEGRATING MULTIPLE MODALITIES: A DESIGN CHALLENGE